lightward/mechanic-tasks/docs/abandoned-checkout-emails/README.md

 To change the followup time from 1 day to something else, click the "Show Advanced" link, and tweak the subscriptions with the time interval that suits your business.

 Please note!
 While the full checkout details are stored, it'll require some custom code to substitute in more details than the checkout recovery URL.
 Click the "Show Advanced" link in the task editor to dig into the task script, and feel free to message support if you have any questions.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/abandoned-checkout-emails), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/abandoned-checkout-emails.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).